eastoncrowther/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - Handles the basic structure of the application.
-Two HTML pages.
-One for login and one for the game interface.
-Hyperlink to artifact with scores from preious rounds.
+Four HTML pages.
+One for login, another for the game interface, another for about info, and finally one for showing scores from preious rounds.
 - **CSS** - Styles and animates the application to provide a more visually appealing design.
 Handles whitespace and colorchoice so that the website looks good on different devices.
 - **React** - Manages the application's dynamic behavior and state.
 After login switches to the game interface and refreshes both the timer and user decision.
 - **Service** - Backend service with endpoints for